Chart Color Schemes

 Douglas's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data shows Douglas residents have relatively positive health outcomes, matching national benchmarks for mortality rates and health conditions.
+Health data shows Douglas residents have positive outcomes, matching national mortality rate benchmarks.

 Frequently Asked Questions - Health